 Christians leaders this week called on the Nepal government to address urgent issues faced by Nepal’s Christians, especially a ban on burying their dead.

 (3 October 2017) on urgent issues being faced by the Christian community in Nepal.
 A team was led by Mr. C.B.
 Gahatraj, the President of the Federation.

-Gahatraj called on the government to address the lack of graveyard land for the community and called for implementation of decisions taken in earlier agreements between the Government of Nepal and the Christian community – the Three-point agreement and the Six-point agreement.
+Gahatraj called on the government to address the lack of graveyard land for the community and called for implementation of decisions taken in earlier agreements between the Government of Nepal and the Christian community – the Three-point agreement

 The Home Minister accepted the memorandum and assured FNCN that, he would play a “necessary role in the implementation of the Agreement” calling the demands of the Christian community “genuine”.

 “If Hindus find Christians buried in their area, they force Christians to dig them out from the graveyard, and bury the bodies in another place.

 “If Christians refuse to dig out the bodies of their relatives, in some cases Hindu radicals have themselves dug out the bodies, and taken the bodies to the Christian relatives’ home, and in other cases have just left the dead bodies on the streets,” he declared.